UgonmaAjie/M365-Admin-Projects/Creating and Managing a SharePoint Intranet Site/Document.md

 ## Security Group Details
+Configured user permissions for the different security groyups
 | Group Name | Members | Permissions |
 | --- | --- | --- |
 | IT | [list of IT members] | Full Control |